 There are many different types of graphical and textual modeling languages that help developers in the design and implementation of computer objects, systems, and architectures.
-These languages follow a set of rules to keep development consistent and to ensure that they can be reused to facilitate faster development, deliver higher-quality apps, provide better compatibility, and to reduce the time to market.
+These languages follow a set of rules to keep development consistent and to ensure that they can be reused to facilitate faster development, deliver higher-quality apps, provide better compatibility, and reduce the time to market.

 Two of these graphical modeling languages are known as UML and SysML.
 UML is mainly used by software engineers to visualize software systems.
 SysML is an extension of UML designed for use in systems engineering applications.
 We will define these modeling languages, explain how they differ from each other, and describe the types of diagrams available in each.